hellostealth/stealth/docs/13-deployment.md

 title: Deployment
 ---

 Stealth is a rack based web app.
 Which means it can be hosted on virtually anything.
 Virtual or Physical servers.
-However, we recommend Heroku because of it's simplicity of deployment.
+However, we recommend Heroku because of its simplicity of deployment.

 ## Deploying on Heroku

 Since Stealth is a Ruby based Rack app, it supports deploying to [Heroku](http://herokuapp.com) out of the box.
-Here is quick guide to get you started.
+Here is a quick guide to get you started.

 If you haven't, make sure to track your bot in Git